-Note: This feature is unavailable for projects running the Libre plan on Hosted Weblate.
+Note: This feature is unavailable on Hosted Weblate.

 The permission system is based on teams and roles, where roles define a set of permissions, and teams link them to users and translations, see Users, roles, teams, and permissions for more details.